Kansas City woman sentenced for 2019 triple-murder - NewsBreak

 Kansas City woman sentenced for 2019 triple-murder

 KANSAS CITY (AP) — A Kansas City woman has been sentenced to three consecutive life terms for killing three people in 2019.
-The sentence was handed down...greatbendpost.com
+The sentence was handed down...salinapost.com

 KANSAS CITY (AP) — A Kansas City woman has been sentenced to three consecutive life terms for killing three people in 2019.
-The sentence was handed down...greatbendpost.com
+The sentence was handed down...salinapost.com